anttiviljami/woocommerce-facebook-conversion-pixel/readme.md

-# WooCommerce Facebook Conversion Tracking
+# WooCommerce Facebook Conversion Pixel

 Set up the Facebook conversion pixel and event tracking for WooCommerce